UMAprotocol/UMIPs/UMIPs/Add-Variable-Expiring-Multiparty.md

-    function variableExpiration(uint256 settlementPrice) external override onlyPreExpiration() onlyOpenState() nonReentrant() {
+    function variableExpiration() external onlyPreExpiration() onlyOpenState() nonReentrant() {
         require(msg.sender == _getFinancialContractsAdminAddress() || msg.sender == externalVariableExpirationDAOAddress, 'Caller must be the authorized DAO or the UMA governor');

         contractState = ContractState.ExpiredPriceReceived;
         // Expiratory time now becomes the current time (variable shutdown time).

-    	    // Price received at this time stamp. `settleExpired` can now withdraw at this timestamp.

-    	    uint256 oldExpirationTimestamp = expirationTimestamp;
+        // Price received at this time stamp. `settleExpired` can now withdraw at this timestamp. uint256 oldExpirationTimestamp = expirationTimestamp;
         expirationTimestamp = getCurrentTime();

-    	    //instead of requesting the oracle price, we set the price as provided by the DAO vote.

-    	    expiryPrice = FixedPoint.Unsigned(settlementPrice);
+        _requestOraclePriceExpiration(expirationTimestamp);

         emit VariableExpiration(msg.sender, oldExpirationTimestamp, expirationTimestamp);
     }

 This function is based on the `emergencyShutdown` function located directly below it.
 In addition to being accessible by the UMA governor, this function is also accessible by the predefined DAO governance contract.
-The `settlementPrice` parameter has a maximum of 18 decimals places, and value should be multiplied by 10^18 before being sent to the contract.
+Expiring the contract calls the `_requestOraclePriceExpiration` as in the other expiration functions.
 We also add a new event, `VariableExpiration`, which is defined on line 119.

 For security purposes in case a vulnerability is discovered with the DAO contract, we include an emergency update function on lines 631 to 636:

-    function emergencyUpdateDAOAddress(address DAOAddress) external {
+    function emergencyUpdateDAOAddress(address DAOAddress) public {
         require(msg.sender == _getFinancialContractsAdminAddress() || msg.sender == externalVariableExpirationDAOAddress, 'Caller must be the authorized DAO or the UMA governor');
         updateTimestamp = getCurrentTime();

-	    EmergencyUpdateDAOAddress(externalVariableExpirationDAOAddress, DAOAddress, updateTimestamp)
+        EmergencyUpdateDAOAddress(externalVariableExpirationDAOAddress, DAOAddress, updateTimestamp);
         externalVariableExpirationDAOAddress = DAOAddress;
     }

 This function can be called by the UMA governor or the DAO contract if there is a vulnerability or technical problem discovered in the DAO contract.
 Calling this function successfully will emit the `EmergencyUpdateDAOAddress` event as defined on line 120.